 The early stages of the new parish meant that the worshiping community would no longer have to use the auditorium of Saint Bede’s Catholic School (as it was then) but would have a permanent home in this new building.
 A great deal of team work was required and the results show now a lively and vibrant parish which has become the spiritual home to over fifty different nationalities in Cambridge.

-The church was built in 1978 and designed to be used as both a church and hall.
+The church was built in 1978 and designed to be used as both a church and a hall.
 A number of modifications have taken place over the years to emphasise the religious nature of the building, the largest overhaul taking place to mark the Twenty-Fifth Anniversary of the Parish.

 The layout of the building itself allows for an area which is strictly religious with the Blessed Sacrament and the various Saints who represent some of the fifty-four different nationalities in our worshiping community.
 A dividing screen separates the worship area from the other area which during the week is used as a hall.
 There are kitchen facilities in this latter part along with a smaller meeting area if required.